 — Ralph Marston

 As a project owner, you call the shots.
 For this reason, waiting for you for too long to give the green light can cause software project delays.
-In order to avoid this, you have to keep your ear to the ground until your project ends.
+In order to avoid this, you have to keep your ear to the ground until the end of the process.

 So many requests for approval will arise for simple and paramount decisions, and your voice will be needed.
 Therefore, missing the party will lead to a delay in the project as the team can’t act contrary to your wishes.